-If the weather permits, go outside and have all the children touch a tree and close their eyes, encouraging them to think about how the tree is rooted in the earth, touches the water in the ground, and reaches up toward the sky.
-Tell them to also think about the earth underneath their feet and how they are connected to it.
+If the weather permits, go outside and have all the children touch a tree and close their eyes, encouraging them to think about how the tree is rooted in the earth and reaching up towards the sky.
+Tell them to also think about the earth underneath their feet and how they are also connected to it.